UnitedEffects/ueauth/README.md

 ## TODO

-* Invite AG Owner
+* Invite AG Owner - This assumes the TBD IAM UI.
+There is no central screen
+    * Invites only work for logged in users...
+Don't need additional IAT or other passcodes
+    * Invites do not require the notification system to be enabled, but will use it if its there
+    * Admin (OIDC Authenticated)
+        * CRD Invites + expiration
+        * Notification triggers auto if its there
+        * Resend option for notification available if its there
+    * User (OIDC Authenticated)
+        * RD Invites
-    * types: owner and access
+        * Accept and Reject
-    * Uses passwordless flow
-    * User to be invited to ownership must be present
-    * Admin creates an IAT token which gets sent via notification - type=ownerInvite
-    * User must be logged in and also have the IAT - this swaps the owner of the AG
+    * Remove/Clean old invite API
 * Bug - direct GET /interactions/foo should return 4xx not 500
 * Bug - need to add terms of service uri and privacy uri configuration for initialization of root and new authgroup default clients
-* Remove/Clean old invite API
-* do we still need ./notification? <- probably not
+* Do we still need ./notification? <- probably not
-* build email service & templates for United Effects to make qa/prod work...
+* Build email service & templates for United Effects to make qa/prod work...
+* UI Functional APIs Section
     * UI OIDC Code Authorization endpoint to return access tokens for single UI serving multiple AGs
 * migrate oidc views to pug
 * Validate deactivate or delete user (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin